European Language Label

 How Will the European Language Label Benefit Me?

-If you’re passionate about language learning and want to celebrate the diverse pathways to language acquisition, then the European Language Label is for you.
+If you’re passionate about language learning and want to celebrate the diverse pathways to language acquisition, then the ELL is for you.
 Receiving the award showcases your own innovative initiative and is a great reward for all those involved in it.
 You will also be exposed to a world of inspirational projects which will inspire you on your own linguistic journey.

 More than one hundred fifty educational, training and community groups and language teachers, learners and ambassadors have received the ELL award already.
 Previous winners have said that “receiving external validation from such a respected organisation was a huge boost for the organisation and our team”.